teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 [http://graph.facebook.com/MilesDavis](http://graph.facebook.com/MilesDavis)

-We get the same response, maybe there are new fans between calls but the structure is the same.
+We should get the same response.

-As I said earlier, that is a page, and the Graph API exposes certain public and private information of the page, In the [Graph API reference > Page](http://developers.facebook.com/docs/reference/api/page) we will find the access points to such information, Facebooks calls them Connections.
+The Graph API exposes certain public and private information of the page.
+By consulting the [Graph API reference > Page](http://developers.facebook.com/docs/reference/api/page) can learn about additional access points to find different types of information (look under the **Connections** header).

-The reference says we can access a connection called _posts_, let's try it:
+Once of these connections is called _posts_, let's try it:

 [http://graph.facebook.com/MilesDavis/posts](http://graph.facebook.com/MilesDavis)